ParallelEdits: Efficient Multi-object Image Editing: Multi-Aspect Image Editing

 \subsection{Problem Definition}

 The input to the multi-aspect image editing task includes a source image ($\mI_{src}$), the source prompt, and a set of edits to be applied to the source image, indicating the changes from the source prompt to target prompt.
 A text prompt (whether source or target) comprises several independent tokens, of which only a subset is editable.
-We refer to these editable tokens as \textit{Aspects}. \begin{definition}[Aspect] {We define an $i^{\text{th}}$ aspect $\mA_{src}^i$ in the source prompt (or the $j^{\text{th}}$ aspect $\mA_{edt}^j$ in the target prompt) as any entity that can be substituted, deleted, or inserted into the text prompt, maintaining a meaningful sentence structure.} \end{definition} Several examples of tokens corresponding to aspects or not are given in Fig.~\ref{fig:attn}.
-In other words, aspects correspond to single or multiple tokens representing object color, pose, material, content, background, image style, etc. An editing operation between a pair of tokens $(\mA_{src}^i, \mA_{edt}^j)$ is defined as $E^{i \rightarrow j} \in \{\boldsymbol{\otimes}, \boldsymbol{\oplus}, \boldsymbol{\ominus}, \boldsymbol{\oslash}\}$.
+We refer to these editable tokens as \textit{Aspects}. \begin{definition}[Aspect] {We define an $i^{\text{th}}$ aspect $\mA_{src}^i$ in the source prompt (or the $j^{\text{th}}$ aspect $\mA_{edt}^j$ in the target prompt) as any entity that can be substituted, deleted, or inserted into the text prompt, resulting in a meaningful sentence structure.} \end{definition} Several examples of tokens corresponding to aspects or not are given in Fig.~\ref{fig:attn}.
+In other words, aspects correspond to single or multiple tokens representing object color, pose, material, content, background, image style, etc. An editing operation $E^{i \rightarrow j}$ between the editing pair $(\mA_{src}^i, \mA_{edt}^j)$ as $E^{i \rightarrow j} \in \{\boldsymbol{\otimes}, \boldsymbol{\oplus}, \boldsymbol{\ominus}, \boldsymbol{\oslash}\}$.
 Here, $\boldsymbol{\otimes}$ denotes a swap action, $\boldsymbol{\oplus}$ denotes an object addition action, $\boldsymbol{\ominus}$ denotes object deletion, and $\boldsymbol{\oslash}$ indicates no change in the aspect.
-Such an editing operation can be inferred directly by appropriately mapping the source and target prompts, or it can be provided as metadata \citep{hertz2022prompt, mokady2023null}.
+Such an editing operation can be inferred directly by appropriately mapping the source and target prompts, or it can be provided as metadata \cite{hertz2022prompt, mokady2023null}.

 The editing task is considered successful if the edited source image, $\mI_{edt}$, reflects the required edits while preserving the unaffected aspects of the original image.